The Supreme Court Will Not Hear GST Mega Case Before July

 The Path to Resolution Has Been Streamlined, Time Still Needed Though

-Gameskraft’s case: Civil Special Leaves Petition No. 019366-019369/2023, now neatly includes under its ambit 27 similar writ petitions transferred from 11 High Courts across the country, together with the pleas filed by the E-Gaming Federation of India (EGF) and Play Games24x7.
+Gameskraft’s case involves Civil Special Leaves Petition No. 019366-019369/2023.
+This petition now neatly includes 27 similar writ petitions.
+These writ petitions were transferred from 11 High Courts across the country.
+The case also incorporates the pleas filed by the E-Gaming Federation of India (EGF) and Play Games24x7.

-“It is a positive development that multiple litigations in various courts have been consolidated in the Supreme Court to bring uniformity and offer a credible solution,” commented Dr. Aruna Sharma, a Practitioner Development Economist and former Secretary at the Ministry of Electronics & IT (MeitY).
+“It is a positive development that multiple litigations in various courts have been consolidated in the Supreme Court.
+This consolidation aims to bring uniformity and offer a credible solution,” commented Dr. Aruna Sharma.
+Dr. Sharma is a Practitioner Development Economist and former Secretary at the Ministry of Electronics & IT (MeitY).

 “The issue that needs to be settled once and for all is not merely determining the GST rate, but also clarifying its retrospective application and, crucially, defining what falls under its tax gambit,” Dr. Sharma added.
 “The hard-earned winnings of players, post-TDS deductions, should remain untaxed, while GST ought to exclusively target the earnings of developers and platforms.”